It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 It is letting you know that this extract has been concentrated to the point where 95% of it is made up of curcumin.

-Note: It is the curcuminoids within the supplement that provides almost all of the health benefits, NOT the plain turmeric powder that makes up the bulk of the product.
+Note: It is the active compound known as curcuminoids within the supplement that provides almost all of the health benefits, NOT the plain turmeric powder that makes up the bulk of the product.

-95% is the standard (or benchmark) of curcumin concentration that health professionals recommend you insist on when looking for a turmeric curcumin supplement.
+95% is the standard (or benchmark) of curcumin concentration that health professionals recommend you insist on when choosing a turmeric supplement.
 (3)

 And that’s important because our bodies do a really (really) poor job of absorbing curcumin’s bioactive compounds*, those being the ones who have all of the nice health benefits.